st3v3nmw/obsidian-synapse/README.md

 ### Plugin

-In the plugin's settings, add your Open Router API Key.
+In the plugin's settings, add your [OpenRouter API Key](https://openrouter.ai/docs/api-keys).

 If you wish, you can update the LLM prompt.
 This is the default: